ricmclaughlin/ricmclaughlin.github.com/_posts/2022-12-03-aws-data-storage.md

 - Low end DR?
 S3 directly using DataSync (Storage Gateway is less performant).
 - When Storage Gateway Cached? frequently access to small amount of data; less to maintain local so cheaper outlay,
 - When Storage Gateway Stored? low latency for ALL data with EBS Snapshots; snapshots can be used as a migration tool; better for traditional instance backup
 - When Virtual Tape Library? fast restore.
-1500 tape..
+1500 tapes; stored on S3.
-- When Virtual Tape Shelf?  unlimited storage and OK with a 24 hour turn around time.
+- When Virtual Tape Archive? unlimited storage and OK with a 24 hour turn around time;
 - When Snowball? more than 2TB of data for a T3 connection, 5TB for a 100MB connection, and 60TB for 1000 Mbps connections.

 # Demonstrate ability to make architectural trade off decisions involving database options